tamarin-prover/tamarin-prover/src/004_cryptographic-messages.md

 `bilinear-pairing`:

-: This theory models Pairing groups.
+: This theory models bilinear groups.
 It extends the `diffie-hellman` theory with the function symbols `pmult/2` and `em/2`.
 Here, `pmult(x,p)` denotes the multiplication of the point `p` by the scalar `x` and `em(p,q)` denotes the application of the bilinear map to the points `p` and `q`.
 The additional